elonen/ldap_authz_proxy/README.md

 ### Kerberos

-This software was originally developed for Active Directory auth using Nginx, so here's a complementary real-world example on how to authenticate users against AD with Kerberos (spnego-http-auth-nginx-module) and to then authorize them using
+This software was originally developed for Active Directory auth using Nginx, so here's a complementary example on how to authenticate some API users against AD with Kerberos (spnego-http-auth-nginx-module) and to then authorize them using
 _ldap_authz_proxy_:

 ```nginx